Please create an account to register wines in the competition.

 Medal categories correspond to the 100-point scoring system used by Decanter and many top wine critics around the world.

 Wines are judged on their own individual merits.
-That means it is entirely possible for several wines to receive a Seal of Approval or to be awarded a Bronze, Silver or Gold medal in one session.
-Similarly, another session may yield fewer medals.
+This means it is entirely possible for several wines to be awarded a Bronze, Silver or Gold medal in one flight.
+Similarly, another flight may yield fewer medals.

 Gold medal-winning wines are re-categorised by grape or style and re-tasted by a panel consisting of Regional Chairs and Co-Chairs.
-The wines will be judged according to their origin and the judges will be aware of countries, regions, sub-regions, grapes, vintage and price bands.
+The wines are judged according to their origin and the judges will be aware of countries, regions, sub-regions, grapes, vintage and price bands.

-There would be no limit to the number of Gold winners which could be promoted to Platinum.
+There is no limit to the number of Gold winners which could be promoted to Platinum.
 Within each grape variety or style, more than one wine from a specific country or region can be promoted to Platinum.
-The winners will be awarded ‘Platinum’ medals and wines with a price band below £15 will be awarded the ‘Best Value Platinum’ medals.

 The Best in Show is the ultimate accolade at the Decanter World Wine Awards.
-In a separate tasting, the 3 Co-Chairs will select the ‘Best in Show’ from the Platinum winners.
-When selecting the ultimate accolade, the 3 Co-Chairs will be aware of the origins, grapes, vintage and price bands.
+In a separate tasting, the four Co-Chairs re-taste all the Platinum winners to select the ‘Best in Show’.
+When selecting the ultimate accolade, the Co-Chairs are aware of the origins, grapes, vintage and price bands.